 The nlist option is useful when you want to create a list of the names of user files in a particular error class. nlist saves the list in a file whose name you specify.
-Normally, the nlist option looks like the following: <nlist></nlist> Append all file names for all the files listed above to a text file after first scanning the file systems for their names (very slow).
-If you have previously used the search option to retrieve the names of the files in this error class, the nlist option will instead look like the following: <nlist></nlist> Append all file names for all the files listed above to a text file.
-You are prompted for a line number: Line number (<cr> for all)?</cr>
+Normally, the nlist option looks like the following:

+<nlist> Append all file names for all the files listed above to a text file after first scanning the file systems for their names (very slow).

+If you have previously used the search option to retrieve the names of the files in this error class, the nlist option will instead look like the following:
-Enter a line number if you only want to examine BFID sets that have a specified error or action associated with them.
-If you want to examine all BFID sets in this error class, press ENTER.
-The next prompt asks for a file name:

-Enter the full or relative path name of a file, or press ENTER to cancel.
+<nlist> Append all file names for all the files listed above to a text file.

+You are prompted for a line number:

+'''

+Line number (<CR> for all)?

+'''

-You can either enter one of the line numbers appearing on the Error Class menu to create a list containing a subset of the files in this error class, or you can press ENTER to get the names of all user files in this error class.
+You can either enter one of the line numbers appearing on the error class menu to create a list containing a subset of the files in this error class, or you can press ENTER to get the names of all user files in this error class.
 You are then prompted for the name of a file to which the file names should be appended: